TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 In any case connect to the Pi with ssh.
 The username is _"pi"_ and the password is _"raspberry"_.

-_Note that the "root" account is disabled by default, access to root-privilages is via sudo only._
+_Note that the "root" account is disabled by default, access to root-privileges is via sudo only._

 ##Expanding the Disk